HEALTH + SAFETY FAQ

-A: Room keys are sterilized in a UV sterilizer after each use.
+A: Room keys will be sterilized in a UV sterilizer after each use.

 Q: What are housekeeping services like during my stay?

-A: At present time, we are continuing daily service, but without the guests in the room.
-Room attendants will offer to return at an alternative time for occupied rooms.
-Turndown service will stop for the near future.
-All reusable collateral including newspapers and magazines have been removed from rooms.
-All menus are accessible via QR code.
-Extra pillows and blankets stored in the guest room closets have been removed and are available on request.
-Specific sanitization consideration is paid to the following guest room areas: desks, counter tops, tables, chairs, phones, tablets, remotes, thermostats, cabinetry, pulls and hardware, doors, doorknobs, bathroom vanities and accessories, bathroom fixtures and hardware, windows, mirrors, frames, lights, lighting controls, closets, hangers and other amenities.
+A: Dream Downtown will offer limited housekeeping services upon request only, and without guests in the room.
+Turndown service will be suspended until further notice.
+All reusable collateral, including newspapers and magazines, have been removed from rooms.
+Menus will be available through the Guest Services app in the TV.
+Extra pillows and blankets are available on request.
+Specific sanitization consideration is paid to the following areas: desks, counter tops, tables, chairs, phones, tablets, remotes, thermostats, cabinetry, pulls and hardware, doors, doorknobs, bathroom vanities and accessories, bathroom fixtures and hardware, windows, mirrors, frames, lights, lighting controls, closets, hangers and other guest room amenities.